Louisiana Mayor Bans All Nike Purchases For City Recreation Programs, Kenner City Councilman Opposes

 Mayor Ben Zahn could not be reached for comment on the memo and a spokesman for the city said on Sunday that there was no comment from the office either.

 This decision by the mayor has brought dissension from more than just the citizens of Kenner and on social media.
-As reported by The Advocate, Kenner City Councilman Gregory Carroll revealed that he is not in support of the decision that was made.
+As reported by The Advocate, Kenner City Councilman Gregory Carroll revealed that he does not support the decision that was made.

 “I was not made aware of this decision beforehand and it is in direct contradiction of what I stand for and what the City of Kenner should stand for.
 I am 100% AGAINST this decision.
 I will meet with the Mayor and other Council members in an effort to rescind this directive.”